lsst-dm/dm_dev_guide/tools/git_lfs.rst

    Username for 'https://git-lfs.lsst.codes': <GitHub username>
    Password for 'https://<git>@git-lfs.lsst.codes': <GitHub password>

-- If you are a member of the LSST GitHub organization you can use your GitHub username and password.
+At the prompts, enter your GitHub username and password.

-- If you *also* have `GitHub's two-factor authentication <https://help.github.com/articles/about-two-factor-authentication/>`_ enabled, use a personal access token instead of a password.
+*If you have* `GitHub's two-factor authentication <https://help.github.com/articles/about-two-factor-authentication/>`_ enabled, use a personal access token instead of a password.
 You can setup a personal token at https://github.com/settings/tokens.
-- If you are only interested in cloning or pulling, :ref:`configure anonymous authentication <git-lfs-anonymous>` for the git-lfs server.

 Once your credentials are cached, you won't need to repeat this process on your system (:ref:`unless you opted for the cache-based credential helper <git-credential-helper>`).